realtymaps/dbsync/README.md

 * `migrator.doAllMigrationsIfNeeded()` is what is used to execute migrations based on a command line invocation.
 If `executionContext.files` is falsy, it will be set with the value returned by `scanForFiles()`, then `executionContext.files` will be used as its list of migration files.
 This means it is possible to set a custom list of files (or a custom ordering of files) by setting `executionContext.files` before calling `doAllMigrationsIfNeeded()`.
 This method returns a promise which resolves to `executionContext` when all the migrations in the list have been skipped (based on the result of `shouldMigrationRun()`) or have succeeded, or when a single migration fails.
 * `migrator.doSingleMigrationIfNeeded(migrationId, [migrationSource])` is similar to `doAllMigrationsIfNeeded()`, but only performs a single migration (or skips it, based on `shouldMigrationRun()`), and has a number of advanced behaviors available based on `migrationSource`:
-  * if `migrationSource` is `undefined` or `null`, then `migrationId` is treated as a filename; otherwise, it `migrationId` is a user-defined string id which will identify this migration.
+  * if `migrationSource` is `undefined` or `null`, then `migrationId` is treated as a filename to load as the migration; otherwise, `migrationId` should be any user-defined string id which will identify this migration.
   * if `migrationSource` is a string, the string will be used as the content of the migration.
   * if `migrationsSource` is an instance of `stream.Readable`, the data from the stream will be used as the content of the migration.
 Note that the stream must return strings, not buffers.
 (If you have a stream returning buffers, you